Skip to content

 • OK if system health and running status are normal and capacity usage is below thresholds.

-• WARN if system running status is not "Normal".
+• WARN if the system's running status is not "Normal", unless it reports an outright failure.

 • WARN if storage pool capacity usage is >= --warning (default: 90%).

-• CRIT if system health status is not "Normal".
+• CRIT if the system reports health status "Faulty", "No Input", "Invalid" or "Offline".

 • CRIT if storage pool capacity usage is >= --critical (default: 95%).